Program Overview

 How to Apply

+You cannot apply directly to the College for admission to a traditional apprenticeship.
 To attend apprenticeship training, you must be employed at a shop and registered as an apprentice for this trade.
-When it is your time, the Ministry of Training, Colleges and Universities will invite you to attend in school apprenticeship training.
-You cannot apply on your own.
+When it is your time, the Ministry of Labour, Immigration, Training & Skills Development will invite you to attend in school apprenticeship training.